ET2-Unofficial/EnigTech-2-Unofficial/README.md

 ---------------

-_I did not use the origin things (resources, scripts, modlist e.t.c.)._
+_Not use the origin things (resources, scripts, modlist e.t.c.)._
-__So this project is not the really fork__
+__So this project is not the really fork.__

-For EnigTech2, I get many ideas by it.
+This project got many ideas by EnigTech2.
 In fact, **This pack** is a tribute to my first playthrough of modpack, namely EnigTech 2.

 ***THANKS ET-Team***